 Some call it a scam, some a pyramid scheme, and then there are some loyal supporters of the Melaleuca platform.
-It's always a good idea to do some research of your own since it can help you avoid scams, and aid in finding legit opportunities that don’t disappoint.
+Doing your research’s always a good idea since it can help you avoid scams and find legit opportunities that don’t disappoint.

 With that said, let’s get started.

-Melaleuca is a multi level marketing company that specializes in health and wellness products.
-The Idaho-based company was founded by Frank L Vandersloot in 1985 who is also the current CEO.
+Melaleuca is a multi-level marketing (MLM) company that specializes in health and wellness products.
+The Idaho-based company was founded by Frank L Vandersloot in 1985, who is also the current CEO.

-Unlike most MLM programs out there, Melaleuca is a bit of an outlier.
-Similar to Tranont, it’s based in Utah as that offers a better environment for network marketing businesses to thrive because of a lack of government interference.
+Unlike most MLM companies out there, Melaleuca is a bit of an outlier.
+Like Tranont, it’s based in Utah, which offers a better environment for network marketing businesses to thrive because of a lack of government interference.

 - Direct customers (the ones who pay the full price for individual products)